city-of-saint-louis/gis-asset-manager-ui/README.md

 11. **title-heading-level**
     - **Type:** `number`
-    - **Description:** Sets the heading level for the title of the asset chooser (h1 - h6).
+    - **Description:** Sets the heading level for the title of the asset manager (h1 - h6).
 Pass in a number from 1 to 6.
     - **Default value:** `2`

 12. **extent-xmin**